 Why You’ll Love These Banana Blackberry Muffins

 - Nutritious and Delicious: Made with wholesome ingredients that will nourish you and your family.
-The dietitian in me loves that this recipe uses whole grain spelt flour.
-This adds a great boost of fibre without compromising the texture or taste!
+The dietitian in me loves that this recipe uses whole oats.
+They add a great boost of fibre without compromising the texture or taste!

 - Kid-Friendly: Perfectly sized for little hands, with a soft texture that’s easy for toddlers to enjoy.